New Trainings this Fall, with AI Content

 Tech Contracts Academy offers multiple training options this fall, including a brand new webinar all about artificial intelligence (AI) in the legal and contracting professions, as well as returning courses enhanced with new AI content.
 All taught by industry expert David Tollen, author of The Tech Contracts Handbook, our classes are conveniently available via distance […]

-Why Not Use “License” Agreements for Software-as-a-Service (SaaS) Deals?
+Why Not to Use “License” Agreements for Software-as-a-Service (SaaS) Deals

+This article has been updated with a new one: “Don’t grant a license to SaaS, AIaaS, or Other Cloud Services.”
 Many software-as-a-service (SaaS) contracts grant a “license” to the vendor’s software.
 That’s a mistake.
 Licenses authorize making copies of on-premise software.
 Customers don’t copy SaaS, so they don’t need a license.
-And if you’re the vendor, a license can hurt you.
-[I’ll explain below – but for a deeper dive, please join us for the […]
+And if you’re the […]

 Yes, You Can Negotiate SLA Legal Terms